 Nevertheless, don’t discount the winters in Lisbon.

 Especially over December when the city comes alive with festive cheer for the festive holidays.
 During this time, temperatures do drop, but Lisbon certainly does not get as cold as other European cities.

-From the pastel coloured art-deco style buildings in the neighbourhood of Anjos, to the gorgeous tiled buildings found across the city, to some of the more modern buildings that have popped up in recent years, there is no shortage of architectural wonders to admire in this city.
+From the pastel-colored art-deco style buildings in the neighborhood of Anjos, to the gorgeous tiled buildings found across the city, to some of the more modern buildings that have popped up in recent years, there is no shortage of architectural wonders to admire in this city.

-The tiles found across Lisbon and Portugal, known as azulejos, are simply beautiful and come in an assortment of different designs, from traditional blue and white motifs to colourful Moorish inspired patterns.
+The tiles found across Lisbon and Portugal, known as azulejos, are simply beautiful and come in an assortment of different designs, from traditional blue and white motifs to colorful Moorish-inspired patterns.